percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 DTLS-SRTP procedures between endpoints.

-The key distributor **MUST** send a DTLS Finished message to the endpoint at the point the DTLS handshake completes using the Tunnel + Key Info message.
-The Key Info includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.
+The key distributor **MUST** send a DTLS Finished message to the endpoint at the point the DTLS handshake completes using the Tunnel + Media Keys message.
+The Media Keys includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.